OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 Fields
 ------

-* "type": Either "packet", "stream" or "applayer".
+* "type": Either "decode", "stream" or "application-layer".
 In rare cases, type will be "unknown".
   When this occurs, an additional field named "code" will be present.
-Events with type "applayer" are detected by the application layer parsers.
+Events with type "application-layer" are detected by the application layer parsers.
 * "event" The name of the anomalous event.
-Events of type "packet" are prefixed with "decoder"; events of type "stream" are prefixed with "stream".
+Events of type "decode" are prefixed with "decoder"; events of type "stream" are prefixed with "stream".
 * "code" If "type" is "unknown", than "code" contains the unrecognized event code.
 Otherwise, this field is not present.

-The following fields are included when "type" has the value "applayer":
+The following fields are included when "type" has the value "application-layer":

 * "layer"  Indicates the handling layer that detected the event.
 This will be "proto_parser" (protocol parser), "proto_detect" (protocol detection) or "parser."